Rationale

 Given a patient with enuresis, the candidate will

-- determine whether a stressful event preceded the occurrence of enuresis (e.g., birth of a sibling);
+- a precipitating stressful event preceded the enuresis;

 - construct an effective management plan, including

-- counselling, education, and reassurance of the parents of a child with primary nocturnal enuresis, including treatment options;
+- counselling, education, and reassurance of the parents or guardians of a patient with primary nocturnal enuresis, including treatment options,

-- counselling and reassurance of the child to improve self-esteem;
+- counselling and reassurance of the patient to improve self-esteem,

-- in the case of secondary enuresis, treatment of the underlying cause;
+- treatment of the underlying cause in the case of secondary enuresis, and

 - determining if the patient needs to be referred to a specialist.